-The immensely popular movies about Kurt Wallander are based on the crime novels by Swedish author Henning Mankell.
-They have gathered millions of devoted followers all over the world.
-The action takes place in Ystad, where the characteristic Scandinavian melancholia, the Skåne scenery and the ice cold sea set the tone.
-If you are a fan of Wallander and of Swedish crime series, a visit to this iconic town, check out the sites where the movies were shot and have coffee in his favourite café.
+The popular movies about Kurt Wallander are based on the crime novels by Swedish author Henning Mankell.
+The action takes place in Ystad, where the characteristic Scandinavian melancholia, the scenery and the ice-cold sea set the tone.
+If you are a fan of Wallander and of Swedish crime series, visit this iconic town, check out the sites where the movies were shot and have coffee in his favourite café.

 Being located right by the sea in southern Skåne, the small, picturesque town of Ystad is worth a visit.
 The narrow cobblestoned streets and half-timbered houses in bright colours create a warm, friendly feeling in sharp contrast to the cold-blooded crimes that make up the everyday life of Kurt Wallander.
 Ystad is a small town in a rural setting, and if you venture out into the surrounding landscape you will recognise the typical Skåne scenery and atmosphere that is present in the movies, with long white beaches, open fields and pine forests.